-(Name of Academy) uses CPOMS for the monitoring of Safeguarding and Child Protection issues.
+Snowdon Village uses CPOMS for the monitoring of Safeguarding and Child Protection issues.
 Working alongside the Academy's existing safeguarding processes, CPOMS will help with the management of child protection, behavioural issues, bullying, special educational needs, domestic issues and much more.